cmuparlay/parlayhash/README.md

 three types (i.e 10M for long-long and int, and 1.2M for strings).

-Finally it reports the geometric mean of the number of bytes used per elemement for each of the three types (long-long, int, string-4xlong).
+Finally it reports the geometric mean of the number of bytes used per elemement for the hash tables that use each of the three types (long-long, int, string-4xlong).
+This is total memory as measured by jemalloc (i.e. difference in allocated memory from before the table is created until after it is created and all n elements are inserted).
 Note the perfect number (i.e. no wasted memory) would be (16*4*56)^(1/3) = 15.3 (long-long = 16 bytes, int = 4 bytes
 string-4xlong = 24 + 4*8 = 56 bytes).
-This is total memory as
+Hence, for example, 30 would
-measured by jemalloc.
+indicate approximately a factor of 2x overhead.

 Options include: